SourceDiver42/plyoung.github.io/pages/blox/blox-variables.md

 These variables are identified by the _{x}_ icon.
 They are added to a GameObject via menu: `Component > Blox > Object Variables`.

-You will note that that Variable Block changes when working with Object Variables.
+You will note that the Variable Block changes when working with Object Variables.
 It requires additional information, the GameObject which has the ObjectVariables component from where to get the named variable.
 It defaults to `self: GameObject`, meaning the GameObject on which this Blox is currently running but you can change this to another GameObject if needed.

 ![](img/blox/07.png)

 ### Global Variables

-Finally there is the `Global Variables`.
+Finally there are the `Global Variables`.
 These are defined in one place and there can be only one of these kind of variables in the game (they are global after all).
 These variables are identified by the _{g}_ icon and is defined in the `BloxGlobal` prefab found under `Assets/projectData/Blox/`.

 You can access the global variables editor through menu: `Blox > Global Variables`.